Monastic cell

 In some orders, such as the Trappists, the monks or nuns do not have cells but sleep in a large room called a dormitory.
 In eremitic orders like the Carthusians, the room called cell usually has the size and look of a small house with a separate garden.

 Buddhism

 In Buddhism, a vihara was a living arrangement similar to a Christian monastery.
+The term "kuti" is also used.